 To the average user, the back end of a CMS can be a daunting place.
 They’re almost expecting to have a hard time finding and modifying the setting they need, and in many cases, this turns out to be a self-fulfilling prophecy.
 However, it need not be this way.

 If you need additional functionality, such as e-commerce, be sure the CMS you pick has enough user levels so that page authors and designers will have access to only the areas they need.
 This will prevent them from getting lost in the wilderness of your backend and accidentally altering a vital setting.

-But there are some back ends out there that, while they may offer impressive customization options, will thoroughly confuse anyone not well versed in the system.
-Unless your system will be used almost exclusively by advanced users, you owe it to yourself and your users to choose one with a logical back end that not only groups things in a rational manner but refers to items uniformly throughout the interface.
+But there are some back ends out there that, while they may offer impressive customization options, will thoroughly confuse anyone not well-versed in the system.
+Unless your system is used almost exclusively by advanced users, you owe it to yourself and your users to choose one with a logical back end that not only groups things in a rational manner but refers to items uniformly throughout the interface.

-For instance, an ideal CMS would have several roles pre-defined: administrator, module editor, (who has complete access to each module but can’t edit the most sensitive settings,) page editor, (who can edit individual pages but can’t customize the look and feel of the site,) designer, (who can change the template but may not be able to edit the content,) and graphic artists, (who can add pictures or video to any page but can’t edit the content.)
+For instance, an ideal CMS would have several roles pre-defined: administrator, module editor (who has complete access to each module but can’t edit the most sensitive settings,) page editor (who can edit individual pages but can’t customize the look and feel of the site,) designer, (who can change the template but may not be able to edit the content,) and graphic artists, (who can add pictures or video to any page but can’t edit the content.)